Read-The-Question/rtq-review/apps/review-content-web/README.md

   `RTQ_REVIEW_API_BASE_URL` set to its server-only URL

-`RTQ_REVIEWER` sets the short reviewer identity sent with outcomes and recorded with comments; it defaults to `up` and accepts letters, numbers, dots, underscores, and hyphens.
+`RTQ_REVIEWER` sets the short reviewer identity sent with outcomes and recorded with comments; it defaults to `ap` and accepts letters, numbers, dots, underscores, and hyphens.

 ## Local use